Murtaza01/obsidian-vault/homework/poetry/poetry_exam2.md

 In Sonnet 1 Edmund uses Apostrophe to describe the pages and rhymes.

+Oxymoron: A figure of speech that combines contradictory words with opposing meanings.

+Example: Bitter sweet.

-# Sonnet 34
+# Sonnet 34 By Edmund Spenser

-In this sonnet Edmund uses a simile to compare his life to a ship and his beloved as the guiding star, the star that guide the ship.
+In this sonnet Edmund uses a simile to compare his life to a ship and his beloved to a star, the star that guide the ship.

 In the sonnet a storm hit and hides the star, this symbolise the problems between Edmund and his beloved, he hope that one day the storm will end and he sees the star again.

-Tone: Hopeful.
+Tone: Hopeful, Optimistic.
 Style: Descriptive.
 Images: Life as a sea journey.

 **Q/ Give one common image of the 16th with an example**\?

-1. Life as a sea journey\
+1. Life as a sea journey\.

-Example: "Like as a ship through the ocean wide\
-By conduct of some star doth make her way"
+Edmund Spenser Sonnet 34\.

+In this sonnet Edmund uses the sea images he uses simile to compare life to a sea himself to a ship and his beloved to a star , the star that guide the ship, he uses storm to symbolize the trouble between him and his beloved.

+He hopes that one day the storm will end and he will see the star (his beloved).

+# Sonnet 54 By Edmund Spenser

+Edmund uses the stage image in this poem describing life as a theatre, his love is the audience, and he is the actor.

+He describe his love as a harsh and cold (senseless stone), because when he preforms comedy she mocks him, when he preforms tragedy she laughs at him.

+Style: Descriptive.
+Tone: Depressed.

+# What is our Life By Walter Ralegh

+# The Passionate Shepherd to his Love By Christopher Marlowe